anoban/Googe-Data-Analytics-Capstone-project/README.md

-# **_Googe-Data-Analytics-Capstone-project_**
+# **_Googe-Data-Analytics-Capstone-project at Coursera_**
-## **Includes the Jupyter notebook files for Google data analytics capstone project on Cyclistic .INC**
+### **Includes the Jupyter notebook files for Google data analytics capstone project on Cyclistic.INC**
-## Analyses were done strictly using Python and no other tools like SQL, MS Excel or R are involved.
+### Analyses were done strictly using Python and no other tools like SQL, MS Excel or R are involved.
+Only the Jupyter notebooks are my own preparation and other .PDFs and R scripts are course materials provided in Coursera.